teresa112/seboca-code/README.md

 # seboca

-The following repo contains all information to Seboca AI.
+The following repo contains all information related to Seboca AI.

 The use-cases folder documents projects completed as a proof of concept.